 You’ll also have at least one optional dress-up night (seven-night sailings have one formal and one semi-formal night).
 DCL recommends dress pants with a jacket or a suit for men, and a dress or pantsuit for women.

-For the adults-only restaurants, like Palo and Remy, the dress code is a bit more strict to maintain a more elegant atmosphere.
-In these restaurants, the following clothing items are not permitted:
+For adults-only restaurants, like Palo, Remy, and Enchanté the dress code is a little more strict to maintain an elegant atmosphere.

 Can I bring my own food on a Disney cruise ship?

 With all the options available for dining on Disney Cruise Line, many people wouldn’t even think of bringing their own food on a DCL ship.
 But for parents of especially picky kids, or adults who can’t imagine being without their favorite snacks, this is a question that comes up fairly often.

 Parents of babies eating solid foods also wonder if they’ll be allowed to take the specific jarred baby food their child enjoys onto the ship.

 Disney has specific rules surrounding food items, as well as food prep and storage items that guests can and can’t take on the ship.

 - Nonperishable foods in sealed, original packaging.
 (All items must either be consumed prior to returning to your home port or remain unopened.)

 - Breast milk (in your carry-on luggage only).